erroronline1/caro/readme.md

 Scheduling and its events are not part of the records per se as any action is supposed to have its own timed [record](#records).

 Beside scheduling, the calendar can be used to document working hours of the staff.
 This is originally loosely connected with planning as far as vacations and other leaves can be entered, displayed and may affect scheduling events.
 While we're at it we can as well write the working hours up and summarize them.
-Displaying and exporting is permitted to the owning user, supervisor and defined user permissions only.
+Displaying and exporting is permitted to the owning user, supervisor and defined authorized users only.
 Latter are allowed to contribute an entry for every user to inform units about sick leave.
 Editing is only permitted to the owning user for unclosed entries.
-Entries approval state can be set by supervisors of the respective unit and defined user permissions for full access only.
+Entries approval state can be set by supervisors of the respective unit and defined authorized users for full access only.

 This is supposed to ensure a transparent communication, data safety and collective agreements on timetracking.
 It aims to address all known concerns of german law and staff council/union.
 It's not a persistent tracking though, for the database will be cleaned from all entries where the affected user is deleted.
 Timesheets can be exported, which is preferred anyway by current experience and is highly recommended if used for documentation regarding labour laws.
 User settings allow for entering weekly hours to calculate properly.